 After restarting the computer, click the start button and search for “bash”.

 When you run it for the first time, you’ll be given the option to download and install Ubuntu.
-You’ll be asked to create username and password during this process.
-It will install entire Ubuntu Linux, so have patience as it will take some time in downloading and installing Linux on Windows.
+You’ll be asked to create a username and password during this process.
+It will install an entire Ubuntu Linux system, so have patience as it will take some time in downloading and installing Linux on Windows.

-Once this is done, go back to Start menu and search for Ubuntu or Bash.
+Once this is done, go back to the Start menu and search for Ubuntu or Bash.

-💬 I hope you find this tutorial helpful to install bash on Windows 10.
-I let you play with Linux inside Windows.
+💬 I hope you find this tutorial helpful for installing bash on Windows and experimenting with Linux GUI apps on Windows.
+No wonder WSL lets you play with Linux inside of Windows.
 If you have questions or suggestions, feel free to ask.